-These procedures are not exhaustive nor are they meant to be rather these are guidelines for addressing inappropriate conduct and suggested disciplinary consequences.
+These procedures are not exhaustive nor are they meant to be; rather these are guidelines for addressing inappropriate conduct and suggested disciplinary consequences.
 A range of discipline is possible within these guidelines, and school administrators have the discretion to impose more severe consequences than contained within these guidelines depending on the individual circumstances presented.
 Consequences may carry over from one school year to the next.
 Please be aware that some behavior warrants police investigation as the breach of conduct may also be a criminal offense.

-Step 1: Verbal warning with written report, Counseling, Referral to Student Support Team education, medical/health assistance, and discipline.
+Step 1: Verbal warning with written report, Counseling, Referral to Student Support Team

+The primary focus of this school intervention is medical evaluation, parent/guardian involvement, in-house team meeting and counseling.
+Step 1 creates an opportunity for the SST to discuss with the student and parent/guardian the nature of the problem and/or violation of policy.
+SCEC will respond to the use of alcohol and illegal drugs through education, medical/health assistance, and discipline.
 The administrator will clearly describe student expectations and steps the student must take to improve his or her conduct, with the additional guidance from the SST and collaboration between the student and parent/guardian.
 The administrator will prepare written documentation of the verbal counseling.
-The student and parent/ guardian will be asked to sign this document to demonstrate their understanding of the issues and the corrective action.
+The student and parent/guardian will be asked to sign this document to demonstrate their understanding of the issues and the corrective action.